GoogleForCreators/web-stories-wp/docs/third-party-integration/story-editor/tutorial.md

 export default Editor;
 ```

-## STEP 4: Adding Preview button
+## Step 4: Adding Preview button

-Similar to the save button added in the previous step now we will add a new button that will open a new tab to show a preview of the story.
+Similar to the Save button in the previous step, we can add a new button that will open a new tab with the preview of a story.

 ```jsx
 import { Tooltip, useStory } from "@googleforcreators/story-editor";